NeerajSakethVamsi/eYantra/README.md

 # e-yantra
+Me and Deepak Sai Majjiga created the work

 task_1:
 This is a ROS package, in which we have created a URDF file for a custom holonomic drive bot.
 Written a controller file in python to move the bot in a gazebo world.
 We made a controller file for bot which moves according to the goals given in the files 'goals.json'.